5GZORRO/issm-mec-cnmp/docs/ocm.md

 clusteradm init
 ```

-copy the generated command and replace "managed cluster name" with e.g. `bcn-core`.
+copy the generated command and replace "managed cluster name" with e.g. `cluster-1`.

 ### Deploy a klusterlet agent